 Without access to GamePro or online resources, most couldn’t quite figure out why those extra stages existed or how to reach them.
 Those gung-ho enough to research, attentive enough to listen for, or lucky enough to stumble upon the difficult but more rewarding progression, could reap the rewards of a richer story, unique mechanics/vehicles/characters, and largely undiscovered levels.
 Buddhist like patience rewarded the mastery of repetition.

-The beauty of this design lies in the fact that Nintendo not only developed a game of which 50 % would remain untapped.
+The beauty of this design lies in the fact that Nintendo developed a game of which 50% would remain untapped by many players.
 Nintendo taunted the player with what could be, teasing them with evidence of something more, and tucked mystery into each level with hidden paths and special instances.
 Choices made earlier in the game would not only effect Fox’s path but offered different consequences in future levels including character cameos and extra help.
 They even built an entire mechanic and vehicle class, The Blue Marine, used on one level found on the hard path, Aquas.

 Star Fox 64‘s design may not be the exact answer the future of gaming needs, but it’s innovation is.
 Multi-path design, story changes based on accomplishments, a unique take on difficulty settings, and it’s ability to tease players with stages that require the practice and precision only replaying can offer are the sort of out-of-the-box thinking the industry needs in this time of change.

-While Bioshock and Bioshock Infinite provide fantastic narrative, their mechanics and level progression never quite impress like Mario 64 or FFX of yesteryear.
+While Bioshock and Bioshock Infinite provide fantastic narrative, their mechanics and level progression never quite impress like Super Mario 64 or Final Fantasy X of yesteryear.
 Call it age, but the feeling that the limitations set for developers in past provided more opportunity for unique game design seems to be ever present.

 Risk is worth it.
 Even if a small few seek out all of the secrets of a game, it will ensure that it continues to be replayed, rediscovered, and re-loved.
 Defeating the tropes players are continually subjected to and letting the game unfold around the player’s accomplishments and mindful exploration provide an infinitely more rewarding experience.